laurauguc/grading_assistant/README.md

 5. Run the project: Need to open 2 terminal windows to start the Django and React development servers.

-* To start the Django development server, navigate to the project folder and run: python manage.py runserver
+* To start the Django development server, navigate to the project folder and run: __python manage.py runserver__

-* To start the React development server, navigate to the React app folder (grading_assistant/frontend) and run: npm start.
+* To start the React development server, navigate to the React app folder (grading_assistant/frontend) and run: __npm start__.

 6. Open your web browser and navigate to http://localhost:3000/